TroyShaw/Mule4ByExample/README.md

 # Mule4ByExample

 Collection of Common Mule 4 Patterns

 This project is a collection of common use-cases of Mule 4, with acompanying idiomatic code to implement them.

+This porject is intended to be useful for those new to Mule, or those who have used previous versions of Mule and want to easily see how it translates to Mule 4.

 Things demonstrated: